 Before you start smoking it, you first have to brine and prepare it.
 Actually, the required time for smoking is determined by the preparing and brining process.
 If you follow the instructions carefully, your salmon will be smoked faster.

 The salmon preparing and brining process stars one day before you smoke it.

-First, make sure your fish is clean.
-Then, it is time to remove the bones and the skin.
+First, after you make sure your fish is clean, it is time to remove the bones and the skin.

 We highly suggest to leave the skin on the bottom.
 You can also remove the tiny bones if you want.